MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-orphan-components.md

   - Powerplatform
 ---

-# Set up Dataverse for Teams environment management
+# Set up clean up for orphaned objects

-This article will help you to setup the Dataverse for Teams environment management components of the Governance solution.
-Learn more: [Microsoft Dataverse for Teams environment management](teams-governance.md)
+This article will help you to setup the clean up for orphaned objects.

-This set of functionality allows you to monitor new Dataverse for Teams environments.
+This set of functionality allows you to identify objects where the maker has left the organization, and ask managers to maintain permissions of their former employees.

 >[!IMPORTANT]
 >This article assumes you have [installed the governance components solution](before-setup-gov.md) and you have your environment setup, and are logged in with the correct identity.